MOBILE¶

 Incident Details¶

-After entering incident details, you can view the core information, status transitions, and investigation context of the incident.
+After entering incident details, you can view the incident's core information, status transitions, and investigation context.
 The details page supports:

-- Viewing incident title, severity, status, assignee, site, detection dimensions, and associated tags.
+- Viewing incident title, level, status, assignee, site, detection dimensions, and associated tags.

 - Viewing event distribution to understand the distribution of the same incident under different statuses.

-- Taking over the incident as in progress, marking it as resolved, reopening it, or abandoning handling.
+- Taking over the incident as in progress, marking as resolved, reopening, or abandoning handling.

-- Viewing partitioned content such as details, fields, collaboration records, etc.
+- Viewing partitioned content like details, fields, collaboration records, etc.

-- Viewing operation timelines, comments, and system changes in collaboration records, and switching to view comments only.
+- Viewing operation timelines, comments, and system changes in collaboration records, with the option to switch to comments only.

-- Writing comments, @mentioning workspace members, and uploading attachments.
+- Writing comments, @mentioning space members, and uploading attachments.

 - Continuing to view the same incident on mobile or computer via sharing or Handoff.

-When receiving incident push notifications or collaboration @mentions, you can click the notification to enter the corresponding incident.
+When receiving incident pushes or collaboration @mentions, you can click the notification to enter the corresponding incident.
 If the notification points to a collaboration comment, the App will locate to the collaboration area and highlight the target comment.

 Schedule¶